centre-for-virus-research/CVR-Course-2026/docs/Consensus.md

 First, lets increase the frequency to 0.5 (50%):

 ```
-samtools mpileup -aa -A -d 0 -Q 0 S1.bam | ivar variants -r ../Refs/sars2_ref.fasta -p S1_variants50 -t 0.5
+samtools mpileup -aa -A -d 0 -Q 0 -f ../Refs/sars2_ref.fasta S1.bam | ivar variants -r ../Refs/sars2_ref.fasta -p S1_variants50 -t 0.5
 ```

 ***
-**Question 2** - how many variants/mutations are in the new S1_variants50.tsv file?
+**Question 2** - how many variants/mutations are in the new S1_variants50.tsv file now?
 Is it more or less than before?
 Why?
 ***

 Next, lets decrease the frequency to 0.005 (0.5%):

 ```
-samtools mpileup -aa -A -d 0 -Q 0 S1.bam | ivar variants -r ../Refs/sars2_ref.fasta -p S1_variants05 -t 0.005
+samtools mpileup -aa -A -d 0 -Q 0 -f ../Refs/sars2_ref.fasta S1.bam | ivar variants -r ../Refs/sars2_ref.fasta -p S1_variants05 -t 0.005
 ```

 ***
-**Question 2** - how many variants/mutations are in the new S1_variants05 file?
+**Question 3** - how many variants/mutations are in the new S1_variants05 file now?
 Is it more or less than before?
 Why?
 ***

 It is up to us to determine what the minimum frequency of the variant calling should be - there is no blanket rule.
 I previously worked on charcterising RT-PCR and NGS errors in next generation sequencing and we came up with a 0.5% threshold where we would not trust anything below this.
 BUT - this is highly dependent on the sample processing (RT, PCR etc) and sequencing error rate.
 The lower you go, the more uncertain the results without further validation - e.g. replicates, lab validation.

-# 2: Variant annotation with iVar
+# 3: Variant annotation with iVar

 In order to annotate the functional affect of a mutation (e.g. if it causes an amino acid change) iVar needs a GFF3 file which essentially descibes where each ORF on the genome starts and ends, so that iVar can determine the codon position of each mutate.
 We can run iVar variants with the GFF3 file:

 ```
 samtools mpileup -aa -A -d 0 -Q 0 -f ../Refs/sars2_ref.fasta S1.bam | ivar variants -r ../Refs/sars2_ref.fasta -p S1_variants_anno -t 0.5 -g ../Refs/sars2_ref.gff3
 ```
-**NB:** note the add gff3 file supplied via the -g argument
+**NB:** note the new gff3 file supplied via the -g argument

 If we list the directory contents we should see our new S1_variants_anno.tsv file: